vippsas/vipps-developers/faqs/common-problems-faq.md

 make this sequence possible:

 1. The merchant initiates a payment of 1000 NOK
-2. The user confirms the 1000 NOK payment in Vipps
+2. The user confirms the 1000 NOK payment in the app
 3. The merchant captures 50 000 NOK from the user

-Similarly: It is not possible to capture an amount that is not reserved, as that would make it possible to charge a user's card without requiring the user to confirm the payment in Vipps first.
+Similarly: It is not possible to capture an amount that is not reserved, as that would make it possible to charge a user's card without requiring the user to confirm the payment first.

 See: